bluescarni/mppp/doc/sphinx/concepts.rst

    A corresponding boolean type trait called ``is_cpp_integral_interoperable`` is also available (even if the compiler does not support concepts).

+.. cpp:concept:: template <typename T> mppp::CppUnsignedIntegralInteroperable

+   This concept is satisfied if ``T`` is an unsigned integral :cpp:concept:`~mppp::CppInteroperable` type.

+   A corresponding boolean type trait called ``is_cpp_unsigned_integral_interoperable`` is also available (even if the compiler does not support concepts).

 .. cpp:concept:: template <typename T> mppp::CppFloatingPointInteroperable

    This concept is satisfied if ``T`` is a floating-point :cpp:concept:`~mppp::CppInteroperable` type.